vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/advanced-settings/knowledge-base.md

 * Access to project/product documentation for precise Q&A.
 * Access to academic literature to become a domain expert.
-* Access to blogs/tweets to build a digital life.
+* Access to blogs/tweets to build digital life.
 * Access to game/animation wikis for high-precision role-playing.
-* ...and more application scenarios as you can imagine!
+* ...more application scenarios for you to imagine!

 ## How to Use the Knowledge Base?

-In the robot's editing page, go to the "Knowledge Base" panel in "Advanced Settings", turn on the knowledge base switch, and import the link to connect the robot to the knowledge base.
+In the robot's editing page, go to the "Knowledge Base" panel in "Advanced Settings", turn on the knowledge base switch, and import the link to connect the knowledge base to the robot.

 <figure><img src="../../../.gitbook/assets/image (27).png" alt=""><figcaption></figcaption></figure>